matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Please keep in mind that the resulting configuration must be JSON-serializable.

-When using the `--config` option, the JSON file must not contain a "jest" key:
+When using the `--config` option, the JSON file must not contain a "elric" key:

 ```json
 {